 Again, more research is needed, but we see a pattern between all of these studies.
 And even if there’s the slightest chance that oral bacteria could cause a stroke, it’s better to err on the side of caution.

 Fighting Oral Bacteria Protects Your Overall Health

 Clearly, bad bacteria threaten much more than just your smile.
-Keeping your teeth and gums healthy keeps you healthier overall and even reduces your risk of serious cardiovascular diseases.
+Keeping your teeth and gums healthy is simple and keeps you healthier overall in the long run.
+And we all want that.
 Who knew that such a little thing could have such a big impact on your health?
 So take care of those pearly whites, your heart and brain will both thank you.

 If you feel you need a more intensive approach to repairing the damage that oral bacteria are doing to your teeth and your overall health, give us a call.
 The team at Your Caring Dentist Group can address all your concerns, including fighting gum disease and restoring your smile.